 Lyndon B. Johnson National Historical Park

 This unit of the national park service sites in Texas is dedicated to the 36th US President, Lyndon B. Johnson.
 The historical park preserves the birthplace, home, ranch and final resting place for the former president.
 The site is located 50 miles west of the state capital, Austin.
 This site goes by several names including LBJ Ranch and Texas White House.
 The main reason for the popularity of the site is due to the great deal of time that the then-President spent in this house ad his ranch during his seat.

 Padre Island National Seashore

-This national seashore is located on the Southern coast of Texas.
+This national seashore is located on the southern coast of Texas.
 It is located in Padre Island near Corpus Christi.
 The island is best known for its beaches and a spot for vacationing college students.
 The site measures at over 130,000 acres and features a long beach that is highly preserved.
-Majority of the property is untouched and had been preserved from its primitive form.
+The majority of the property is untouched and had been preserved from its primitive form.
 However, there are also camping sites near this national seashore and most of the beaches are accessible via 4WD vehicles only.

 Palo Alto Battlefield National Historical Park

 This is another unit from the list of national park service sites in Texas that commemorates a former battlefield site.
 The Battle of Palo Alto took place in May 1846 within this same grounds which the park aims to preserve.
 This battle served as the first major battle concerning a border dispute that ignited the Mexican-American War.
 The historic site showcases the remains of the battle both from the perspective of the US army and that of Mexico.

 The park also features a visitor center wherein there are exhibitions depicting the war between the two countries.
 A 15-minute film called “War on the Rio Grande” is also shown on the visitor center for tourists to see.

 Rio Grande Wild and Scenic River